Skip to main content

 govinda-viraheëa me

 "Feeling separation of Govinda."
 How?
 "One moment is equal to twelve years," yugäyitam.
 One yuga means twelve years.
 One moment appearing.
 Sometimes we have got experience, if we want to see something, it is called expectant psychology.
 I am expecting something, somebody, that my friend or my lover is coming.
-So on the door, if there is "koot," "Oh, you have come?
+So, on the door, if there is "koot," "Oh, you have come?
 No, no. He has not come."
 The one moment is twelve years.
-Such kind of separation, when we feel for Kåñëa, that means all dirty things are over.
-And something for Kåñëa, something for sense enjoyment, that means still the dirty things are there.
-But the more we engage our time, nityaà bhägavata-sevayä, the dirty things becomes cleansed, gradually.
+Such kind of separation, when we feel for Krishna, that means all dirty things are over.
+And something for Krishna, something for sense enjoyment, that means still the dirty things are there.
+But the more we engage our time, nityaà bhägavata-sevayä, the dirty things become cleansed, gradually.
 Just like when you are hungry, you are given foodstuff, you eat.
 The more you eat, your hunger is satisfied.
 You feel strength, you feel satisfaction.
-Similarly, the more you advance in Kåñëa consciousness, you feel comfortable, released from the material discomforts.
+Similarly, the more you advance in Krishna consciousness, you feel comfortable, released from the material discomforts.
 In this way, nañöa-präyeñu.
 Gradual process.

 So nañöa-präyeñv abhadreñu nityaà bhägavata-sevayä [SB 1.2.18].
 Not all cleansed, but präya, say, seventy-five cleansed.
 At that time, you become fixed-up in devotional service, naiñöhiké.
 There are different stages of devotional service.
 That I have explained several times.
 First of all, çraddhä, sädhu-saìga, bhajana-kriyä, anartha-nivåttiù syät.
 When anartha-nivåttiù syät, all unwanted things are finished, at that time, niñöhä, firm faith.
 So bhagavaty uttama-çloke bhaktir bhavati naiñöhiké.
-So, so long there are dirty things, our faith and devotion in Kåñëa is not very fixed up, sometimes we deviate, we go away.
+So, so long there are dirty things, our faith and devotion in Krishna is not very fixed up, sometimes we deviate, we go away.
 But then nañöa-präyeñu, when seventy-five percent of the dirty things are cleansed, then our faith in God becomes fixed up.
 Bhagavaty uttama-çloke.

 Uttama, uttama means udgata-tama.
 This material world is tama, ignorance, darkness.
-And Kåñëa is beyond this material world; therefore He is called para.
+And Krishna is beyond this material world; therefore, He is called para.
 Para means transcendental.
 So uttama-çloka.
-So when we offer our prayers to Kåñëa, they are not ordinary words.
-Therefore those who are not liberated soul, they cannot offer prayers actually.
+So, when we offer our prayers to Krishna, they are not ordinary words.
+Therefore, those who are not liberated soul, they cannot offer prayers actually.
 We have to repeat the prayers offered by liberated soul, not by ordinary man.
 Because he is not yet uttama, he is not yet in the transcendental platform.
-Therefore we don't allow songs which are not sung by liberated souls like Bhaktivinoda Öhäkura, Narottama däsa Öhäkura.
+Therefore, we don't allow songs which are not sung by liberated souls like Bhaktivinoda Thakura, Narottama däsa Thakura.
 They are liberated souls.
 We don't allow any literature which is not given by liberated soul.
 Literatures, they are always following Vedic principles.
 Vedas, the original transcendental literature, and any literature which is produced under the guidance of Vedic literature, that is also nice.
 That is perfect.
-Therefore whenever we write something, we give immediately Vedic evidence.
-We give some Sanskrit verse.
-This means that we are not manufacturing ourself.
-What we have heard from the paramparä system, from higher authorities, we are presenting, simply, in our own language, and the evidence is this Vedic verse.
-This is perfect literature.

 çruti-småti-puräëädi-